Janeane Garofalo

-Garofalo continues to circulate regularly within New York City's local comedy and performance art scene.

 Early life

 Garofalo was born in Newton, New Jersey, the daughter of Joan and Carmine Garofalo.
-Her mother was a secretary, in the petrochemical industry, who died of cancer when Janeane was 24.
-Her father is a former executive at Exxon.
-Garofalo is of Italian/Irish descent.
-She grew up in various places, including Ontario, California; Madison, New Jersey; and Houston, Texas, where she graduated from James E. Taylor High School.
-Garofalo is quoted as having disliked life in Houston because of the heat and humidity and the emphasis on prettiness and sports in high school.
+Her mother, a secretary in the petrochemical industry, died of cancer when Janeane was 24; her father is a former Exxon executive.
+Garofalo is of Italian descent.
+She grew up in various places, including: Ontario, California; Madison, New Jersey, where she attended Madison High School; and Houston, Texas, where she graduated from James E. Taylor High School.
+Garofalo has said that she disliked life in Houston because of the heat and humidity and the emphasis on prettiness and sports in high school.

-While studying history at Providence College, Garofalo entered a comedy talent search sponsored by the Showtime cable network, winning the title of "Funniest Person in Rhode Island."
-Her original gimmick was to read off her hand, which was not successful in subsequent performances.
-Dreaming of earning a slot on the writing staff of the TV show Late Night With David Letterman, she became a professional standup upon graduating from college with degrees in History and American Studies.
-She struggled for a number of years, even working briefly as a bike messenger in Boston.
+While studying history at Providence College, Garofalo entered a comedy talent search sponsored by the Showtime cable network, and won the title of "Funniest Person in Rhode Island."
+Dreaming of earning a slot on the writing staff of the TV show Late Night with David Letterman, she became a professional standup comic upon graduating from college with degrees in history and American studies.
+She struggled to make a living for a number of years, even working briefly as a bike messenger in Boston.

 Entertainment career

 Stand-up comedy

-Garofalo officially began her career in stand-up comedy in the mid-1980s during the pre-grunge era.
-Her appearance was often in line with very mid-1980s style: disheveled with thick black glasses and unkempt hair.
-Her comedy is often self deprecating; she has made fun of popular culture and the pressures on women to conform to body image ideals promoted by the media.
+Garofalo began her comedy career in the mid-1980s.
+Her comedy is often self-deprecating; she has made fun of popular culture and the pressures on women to conform to body image ideals promoted by the media.

 When in San Francisco, Garofalo was a frequent guest at the San Francisco Comedy Condo.

 Garofalo's comedy shows involve her and her notebook, which is filled with years' worth of article clippings and random observations she references for direct quotes during her act.
 Garofalo has said that she does not tell jokes as much as make observations designed to get laughs.
-She was part of the alternative comedy scene in Los Angeles in the early 1990s, appearing at Un-Cabaret and other venues and co-created the "Eating It" alternative stand-up comedy show, which ran at Luna Lounge on the Lower East Side of New York City between 1995 and 2005, frequently hosting the show and appearing as a performer.
+Upon arriving in LA in the early 1990s, she had difficulty being passed at the mainstream clubs, and when she was passed at The Improv, she often bombed.
+She was a pioneer of the alternative comedy scene in Los Angeles in the early 1990s, starting the alt-show at Big & Tall Books in LA on August 6, 1991.
+Garofalo co-created the "Eating It" alternative stand-up comedy show, which ran at Luna Lounge on the Lower East Side of New York City between 1995 and 2005, frequently hosting the show and appearing as a performer.

-She appeared on HBO's Comedy Half-Hour and Comedy Hour specials in 1995 and 1997, respectively, among similar subsequent appearances, including a one-hour stand-up special entitled If You Will, performed at Seattle's Moore Theatre that aired on Epix in June 2010 and was released on DVD in September 2010.
+She appeared on HBO's Comedy Half-Hour and Comedy Hour specials in 1995 and 1997, respectively, among similar subsequent appearances, including a one-hour stand-up special entitled If I May, performed at Seattle's Moore Theatre that aired on Epix in June 2010 and was released on DVD in September 2010.